The Metropolitan Council imposes a fee on its local government customers called the sewer availability charge, or SAC. We charge SAC whenever:

 One SAC unit equals 274 gallons of maximum potential daily wastewater flow.
 A freestanding, single-family residence is charged one SAC unit, a base unit.
 Other types of buildings pay a SAC fee based on the maximum potential demand on the wastewater system.

-If you know details of the usage of the business (e.g., square feet, units, measurements, etc.) and are interested in finding out an estimate of the MCES SAC charges (before any SAC credit is applied), we have created an estimation tool for your use:
+If you know details of the usage of the business (for example, square feet, units, measurements, etc.) and are interested in finding out an estimate of the Metropolitan Council Environmental Services SAC charges (before any SAC credit is applied), we have created an estimation tool for your use:

-Local government staff may determine (calculate) SAC on residential and commercial properties or have the Council complete determinations on commercial properties.
-The Council makes SAC determinations on all industrial properties.
+Local government staff may determine (calculate) SAC on residential and commercial properties or have the Met Council complete determinations on commercial properties.
+We make SAC determinations on all industrial properties.
 A description of the industrial waste program can be found here:

 The SAC program and how determinations are made